 Where We Work

 Nicaragua is the second poorest country in the Western hemisphere.
 In a country where 37% of rural people have no safe drinking water (UNICEF) and 47% of the forest cover has disappeared over the last 50 years (UN Food and Agriculture Organization), EP’s water, sanitation, and reforestation programs are a critical way to improve the living standards of the rural poor while conserving environmental resources.
 We work in remote rural villages that lack access to most basic services and are too small to receive assistance from other organizations.
 In general, communities are formed of subsistence farmers or day laborers who live in extreme poverty, surviving on $35-70/month.
-El Porvenir projects have been implemented in the three departments in color on the map.
+El Porvenir projects have been implemented in the 6 regions identified on the map.